 If you have questions or concerns about the mandatory face covering order, we encourage you to visit Washington State's official COVID-19 site here: https://coronavirus.wa.gov/information-for/you-and-your-family/face-masks-or-cloth-face-covering.

-We will soon offer and distribute face coverings to Community Transit customers who do not have one.
+We continue to offer and distribute face coverings on our buses to Community Transit customers who do not have one.
 However, due to limited supply, we ask that riders bring their own whenever possible.

 Face coverings recommended by public health officials include cloth face coverings, scarves and bandanas.
 Best practices on wearing a face covering can be located here: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html.